DepressionCenter/MiNap/README.md

 ## License
 ### Copyright Notice
+MiNap™ is a trademark of The Regents of the University of Michigan.
-Copyright © 2023 The Regents of the University of Michigan
+Copyright © 2023-2026 The Regents of the University of Michigan.

 ### Software and Library License